feathersjs/docs/getting-started/scaffolding.md

 # Scaffolding and Services

-In this part we're going to scaffold an Feathers app, create our first service, send some data to the service and see it in real time!
+In this part we're going to scaffold a Feathers app, create our first service, send some data to the service and see it in real time!
 If you've already gone through the [Quick Start](quick-start.md) section you can skip ahead to [What Just Happened?](#what-just-happened).

 ## Generate The App